Student Health Insurance

 What should I do if my health insurance changes after the school year starts?

-Please notify Hampshire Health Services if you have any changes in your health insurance at 413.559.5458 or scan a copy of your card to email@example.com.
+Please notify Hampshire Health Services if you have any changes in your health insurance at 413.559.5458 or feel free to bring a copy to the office.
 The office staff will update your information.

 Do I need to bring my health insurance card with me to every appointment?